Medically reviewed by Drugs.com. Last updated on Oct 14, 2022.

 If you think you've been bitten and have signs and symptoms of Lyme disease — particularly if you live in an area where Lyme disease is common — contact your doctor.
 Treatment for Lyme disease is more effective if begun early.

 See your doctor even if symptoms disappear

-People with Lyme disease may experience a characteristic bull's-eye rash.
-The rash gradually spreads over a period of days and may eventually reach up to 12 inches (30 centimeters) across.
+People with Lyme disease might get a characteristic bull's-eye rash.
+The rash gradually spreads over a period of days and can eventually reach up to 12 inches (30 centimeters) across.